What Is Pulse Code Modulation (PCM)? How Does It Work in 2026?

 audio mixer

-Where and How Do We Use Pulse Code Modulation?
+Where and How Do We Use Pulse Code Modulation in 2026?

 PCM is incredibly commonplace, especially in audiovisual technology.
-It helps digitize telephone voice signals, making it essential for mobile networks and Voice over Internet Protocol.
+It helps digitize telephone voice signals, making it essential for mobile networks and Voice over Internet Protocol (VoIP).

 A CD’s uncompressed audio also uses PCM with 16-bit quantization alongside a 44.1 kilohertz sample rate.
-Streaming services transform this into MP3 files for easier distribution.
+In 2026 streaming services transform this into MP3 files for easier distribution.
 Major video compression formats (such as MPEG and H.264) similarly contain PCM audio.

 Even hearing aids and ultrasound machines use PCM to digitize their signals.
 Any industry that uses sound could implement pulse code modulation for greater quality and flexibility.